taneesha1/EDA-Projects/README.md

 ##  Projects Overview

-### 1. Personality Traits and Social Behavior
+### 1.Student Academic Performance
-- **Dataset:** Survey data with 8 behavioral and social features.
+- **Dataset:** Academic and behavioral features of students and their exam scores.
-- **Goal:** Explore patterns between social behavior (e.g., alone time, stage fear, social event attendance) and personality types (Introvert/Extrovert).
+- **Goal:** Understand how personal, academic, and parental factors influence exam scores.

 ---